vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 Please note global search domains are only available with the following bootstrap providers: LinuxPrep and Sysprep.
-The Cloud-Init bootstrap provider supports per-interface search domains. |
+The Cloud-Init bootstrap provider supports per-interface search domains.
+However, when Cloud-Init is used and UseGlobalSearchDomainsAsDefault is true, the global search domains will be used when the per-interface search domains is not provided. |
 | `interfaces` _[VirtualMachineNetworkInterfaceSpec](#virtualmachinenetworkinterfacespec) array_ | Interfaces is the list of network interfaces used by this VM.

 If the Interfaces field is empty and the Disabled field is false, then